-"Relevant Period", for each Series of Units, is the period from but excluding the High Watermark Date to and including the Determination Date.

-Performance fee on redemptions

-Where Units of a Fund are redeemed or switched on a date that is not the last Valuation Date in the calendar year, the Fund will pay to the Manager a performance fee in respect of any redeemed Units determined for the period from the relevant High Watermark Date to the date on which such Units were redeemed or switched.

-Since the performance fee payable by a Fund in respect of a Series is charged to the Series, rather than individual investor accounts, investors should be aware that the period used to calculate the performance fee may or may not match the period over which investors hold Units.

-Other operating expenses

-Each Fund is responsible for paying its own operating expenses, including brokerage commissions and fees on portfolio transactions, interest expenses, operating, administrative and systems costs (including overhead expenses of the Manager that are related to daily fund operating functions such as employee salaries, rent and utilities), custodian fees, regulatory fees (e.g. capital markets participation fees), costs and expenses related to the Funds' IRC (as discussed below), audit and legal fees, insurance, trustee fees, directors' or advisory committee's fees (if any), registrar's fees, distribution costs, the cost of reporting to Unitholders (including proxy solicitation material), the cost of qualifying and maintaining the qualification for sale of the Units of the Fund, any other fees that become commonly charged in the Canadian mutual fund industry, and taxes payable on any of these expenses, including HST.

-In their discretion, the Manager or a portfolio manager may pay certain of the expenses of the Fund but any such payments shall not oblige the Manager or a portfolio manager to make similar future payments, and such payments may be stopped without notice to you.

-Each member of the IRC receives an annual retainer of \$11,000 (\$13,760 for the Chair) and is reimbursed for reasonable expenses incurred, such as fees for certain IRC related courses or sessions that they attend, and associated costs such as travel and parking for these events.
-The fees and expenses associated with the IRC are allocated by us among the Lysander Funds, including the Funds, and the amount allocated to each Fund is reflected in the Fund's financial statements.
-The current members of the IRC are Paul Fahey (Chair), Bill Schultz, Jim McGill and Ruth Gould.

-Underlying funds

-When a Fund invests in an underlying fund, the underlying fund may pay a management fee (if the underlying fund is not a Lysander Fund) and other expenses in addition to the expenses payable by the Fund.
-However, the Fund will not pay a management fee on the portion of its assets that it invests in the underlying fund that, to a reasonable person, would duplicate a fee payable by the underlying fund for the same service.
-In addition, no sales or redemption fees are payable by a Fund that invests in an underlying fund managed by us and a Fund that invests in an underlying fund not managed by us does not pay duplicative sales fees or redemption fees with respect to the purchase or redemption by it of securities of that underlying fund.
+Watermark Date, and the denominator of which is the NAV as at the High Watermark Date. " Relevant Period ", for each Series of Units, is the period from but excluding the High Watermark Date to and including the Determination Date.
+Performance fee on redemptions Where Units of an Alternative Mutual Fund are redeemed or switched on a date that is not the last Valuation Date in the calendar year, the Alternative Mutual Fund will pay to the Manager a performance fee in respect of any redeemed Units determined for the period from the relevan High Watermark Date to the date on which such Units were redeemed or switched.
+Since the performance fee payable by an Alternative Mutual Fund in respect of a Series i charged to the Series, rather than individual investor accounts, investors should be aware that the period used to calculate the performance fee may or may not match the period over which investors hold Units.
+Other operating expenses Each Fund is responsible for paying its own operating expenses, including brokerage commissions and fees on portfolio transactions, interest expenses, operating, administrative and systems costs (including overhead expenses of the Manager that are related to daily fund operating functions such as employee salaries, rent and utilities), custodian fees, regulatory fee (e.g. capital markets participation fees), costs and expenses related to the Funds' IRC (a discussed below), audit and legal fees, insurance, trustee fees, directors' or advisory committee' fees (if any), registrar's fees, distribution costs, the cost of reporting to Unitholders (including proxy solicitation material), the cost of qualifying and maintaining the qualification for sale o the Units of the Fund, any other fees that become commonly charged in the Canadian mutua fund industry, and taxes payable on any of these expenses, including HST.
+In their discretion, the Manager or a portfolio manager may pay certain of the expenses of the Fund but any such payments shall not oblige the Manager or a portfolio manager to make simila future payments, and such payments may be stopped without notice to you.
+Each member of the IRC receives an annual retainer of \$11,000 (\$13,760 for the Chair) and i reimbursed for reasonable expenses incurred, such as fees for certain IRC related courses o sessions that they attend, and associated costs such as travel and parking for these events.
+Th fees and expenses associated with the IRC are allocated by us among the Lysander Fund's financia statements.
+The current members of the IRC are Paul Fahey (Chair), Bill Schultz, Jim McGil and Ruth Gould.
+Underlying funds When a Fund invests in an underlying fund, the underlying fund may pay a management fee (i the underlying fund is not a Lysander Fund) and other expenses in addition to the expense payable by the Fund.
+However, the Fund will not pay a management fee on the portion of it assets that it invests in the underlying fund that, to a reasonable person, would duplicate a fee payable by the underlying fund for the same service.
+In addition, no sales or redemption fee are payable by a Fund that invests in an underlying fund managed by us and a Fund that invest in an underlying fund not managed by us does not pay duplicative sales fees or redemption fee with respect to the purchase or redemption by it of securities of that underlying fund.